Abstract

 Custom-built Schlenk line

 Run ¼” copper tubing from the gas tanks to laboratory bench area where the Schlenk line is mounted on a vertical scaffold.
-First, install an inline pressure reducer, followed by a mineral oil bubbler to detect leaks, an oxygen scrubbing catalyst and ballast, in order (Fig. 2).
-Downstream of these elements, use a three-way connection to join the copper tubing with tubing stemming from a vacuum pump with a cold trap and vacuum gauge.
+First install an inline pressure reducer, followed by a mineral oil bubbler to detect leaks, an oxygen scrubbing catalyst, and ballast in order (Fig. 2).
+Downstream of these elements use a three way connection to join the copper tubing with tubing stemming from a vacuum pump, with a cold trap, and vacuum gauge.
 Store argon tanks chained in metal racks with regulator.

-Customized vinyl anaerobic tent (Coy vinyl anaerobic chamber, type A)
+Customized vinyl anaerobic tent (Coy Vinyl Anaerobic Chamber, Type A)

 EmulsiFlex-C5 for anaerobic cell lysis

 The EmulsiFlex-C5 air supply hose should be connected to an argon gas tank, and the remaining lines assembled following the manufacturer’s instructions.
 The sample cylinder can be removed and replaced with an equivalent fitting connected to Tygon tubing with a Luer-lock syringe and bent needle.
 Outlet tubing should also be fitted with a needle (Fig. 4).
-During lysis, anaerobic solutions in RBFs, including the AEC wash buffer, resuspended cells and resulting lysate, should be sealed with rubber septa, kept on ice and kept under argon from the Schlenk manifold.
+During lysis, anaerobic solutions in RBFs, including the AEC wash buffer, resuspended cells, and resulting lysate, should be sealed with rubber septa, kept on ice, and kept under argon from the Schlenk manifold.
 Inlet and outlet tubing can be connected to these solutions by piercing the rubber septa with the needles extending into the solutions.
 Lysis can then proceed as described by the manufacturer’s instructions.
-See the procedure for more information about subsequent steps.
+See Procedure for more information about subsequent steps.

-ÄKTA explorer FPLC pumps for anaerobic protein purification
+ÄKTA Explorer FPLC pumps for anaerobic protein purification

 FPLC pumps should be installed following the manufacturer’s instructions.
-The ÄKTA tubing should be replaced with polyetheretherketone (PEEK) tubing due to the low oxygen permeability.
+The ÄKTA tubing should be replaced with PEEK tubing due to the low oxygen permeability.
 Outlet PEEK tubing from the FPLC can be fitted with a needle via a piece of Tygon tubing with an inner diameter slightly larger than the outer diameters of the PEEK tubing and needle.
-During anaerobic equilibration of pumps and columns, the inlet PEEK tubing is attached to deaerated buffer solutions by screwing the fitting to the custom flask deaeration units (Fig. 2).
+During anaerobic equilibration of pumps and columns, the inlet PEEK tubing is attached to de-aerated buffer solutions by screwing the fitting to the custom flask deaeration units (Fig. 2).
 During sample loading from anaerobic flasks sealed with rubber septa, the fitting from the inlet PEEK tubing can be removed and replaced with a needle as described for the outlet tubing.
 These inlet needle can then be inserted into the anaerobic sample flask.

-Day 1 (setup and column equilibration)
+Day 1 (Setup and column equilibration):

 -